College Factual by our College Data Analytics Team

 Stone Child College Majors

-During the most recent year for which we have data, students from 23 majors graduated from Stone Child College.
-Of these students, 48 received undergraduate degrees and 48 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 9 majors graduated from Stone Child College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Stone Child College along with which ones have the highest average starting salaries.